 Emma is Lecturer in Education and Postgraduate Research (PGR) Lead at the School of Educational Sciences, Bangor University, where she focuses on research in teacher education.
 Emma previously lectured at the University of Leicester in the role of PGCE Geography Lead and SCITT Academic Lead.
 She is a Fellow of the Royal Geographical Society (RGS with IBG), Chartered Geographer (& Assessor thereof), Consultant to the Geographical Association, NASBTT Geography Network Lead and member of the GA Teacher Education Phase Committee.
-Emma is a member of the Teaching Geography Editorial Board and was Guest Editor for Summer 2021.
-Her research focuses on mentoring, reflective practice, teacher education, curriculum change, textbooks and the representation of people and places, and she is an advocate of participatory action research, lesson study and Q methodology.
+Emma joined the Teaching Geography Editorial Board in 2019 and was Guest Editor for Summer 2021.
+Her research focuses on mentoring, reflective practice, teacher education, the representation of people, curriculum change and place pedagogies, and she is an advocate of practitioner enquiry, action research and lesson study.

-Rawlings Smith, E. (forthcoming, 2021) Mentoring meetings and conversations supporting beginning teachers in their development as geography teachers, in Hammond, L., Healy, G., Puttick, S. and Walshe, N. Mentoring Geography Teachers in the Secondary School: A Practical Guide.
-London: Routledge.
+Rawlings Smith, E. (2022) Mentoring meetings and conversations supporting beginning teachers in their development as geography teachers, in Healy, G., Hammond, L., Puttick, S. and Walshe, N. Mentoring Geography Teachers in the Secondary School: A Practical Guide.
+Abingdon: Routledge.